Having assembled and led many project teams, I know it can be useful to know an individuals views and motivation. I include a few brief thoughts:

 Some say I am a good teacher.
 I believe in the Socratic method of teaching and persuasion, and in many of the tenants expressed in the recent “Total Quality” initiatives.

-I have been known to beg, buy, borrow, build, steal, organize and do, whatever is necessary to drive a worthy project to fruition.
+I have been known to beg, buy, borrow, build, “steal”, organize and do, whatever is necessary to drive a worthy project to fruition.
+I have been known to apologize later rather than ask permission in advance when dealing with lethargic bureaucracies….

 I believe while positional authority might be good for an army, real loyalty and authority is earned.
 As a member of a hierarchical team, I hope to earn it from those I lead, and to enjoy the leadership of those above.